AceMetrix/npm-artifactory/README.md

 A proxy server that uses [Artifactory](http://www.jfrog.com/home/v_artifactory_opensource_overview) as a data store for npm modules.
 Useful to seamlessly integrate node into your java/maven-based workflows.

+- offload network strain on npmjs.org to in-house artifactory
+- publish and consume your proprietary modules without major workarounds
+- snapshot/shrinkwrap your dependency versions so that OSS licenses are bundled in-house

 Installation
 ============